Martin Meade

 Martin Meade (1945 – 2015) was an architectural historian of some renown who lived and worked in London and Paris.
 He was a man of sartorial elegance who favoured vintage clothing in the Edwardian style.

 Biography

 Meade was born in Bath in 1945 to John and Pamela Meade who were both artists.
 His given name was Martin Kew Meade.
 His sister Michele was born in 1952.

 Meade was educated at the French Lycée in Kensington, London.
 He went on to study for a general arts degree followed by a Diploma in Fine Arts at Edinburgh University.
 From there he commenced a PhD at the Courtauld Institute of Art in London under the supervision of Anthony Blunt.
 Meade's research subject was Lenoir le Romain, the 18th-century Neoclassical architect, though there is no evidence to suggest that he completed this degree.

-In 1983 Meade married Charlotte Ellis (died 2008), an architectural journalist who became an editor at the Architectural Review, a publication to which Meade himself contributed.
+In 1983 Meade married Charlotte Ellis (1945-2008), an architectural journalist who became an editor at the Architectural Review, a publication to which Meade himself contributed.